 Suction Capacity: 15 to 150 ACFM (25 to 260 m3/h)

 Vacuum Range: to 1 inHgA ( to 33 mbar abs.)

 Suction Capacity: 115 to 5,200 ACFM (195 to 8,900 m3/h)

-As the resin is pushed toward the barrel by the screw extruder, the resin is heated to a molten state (usually around 400 °F, 200 °C).
-As the material nears the end of the screw, the melt is unpressurized, and Nash vacuum pumps are used to vent the trapped gases that could create voids and other imperfections in the finished product.
-Once the melted plastic leaves the barrel, it travels through a screen pack to remove any contaminants.
-The screens are reinforced by breaker plates, which are thick metal pucks with many holes in it.
+Once the melted plastic leaves the barrel, it travels through a screen pack and removes any contaminants.
+The screens are reinforced by breaker plates, which are thick metal pucks with many holes.
 The plates can withstand the high pressure at that stage of the process, which can exceed 5,000 psi.
-They also serve to create back pressure in the barrel - which is required for uniform melting and proper mixing of the resin - and it converts the "rotational memory" of the material to "longitudinal memory," which adds strength.
+They also serve to create backpressure in the barrel, which is required for uniform melting and proper mixing of the resin and it converts the "rotational memory" of the material to "longitudinal memory," adding strength.

 Nash is a leading global provider of engineered vacuum solutions and has supported the growing plastic extrusion industry for several decades.
 The NASH Vectra series is rugged in construction with lower water consumption and associated utility costs.
 The Vectra series is the ideal solution and supports customer’s specific demands and offers:

 NASH liquid ring vacuum pumps are tested prior to installation.
 Thus, ensuring top quality and avoiding operational downtime.
 Nash is the leading global manufacturer of highly-engineered vacuum products.